 Any other questions?
 Drop me a line via email or in the comments.
 Otherwise, cheers and happy bike shopping!

 P.S.
 Please contribute comments or thoughts below.
 This review is just my opinion and perhaps you have a different take on things.
 Share away!

-Update May 2019: here’s the bikepacking-style updates I made to my Fargo for a recent tour through Spain and Portugal.
+Update May 2019: here’s the bikepacking-style updates I made to my Fargo for our tour through Spain and Portugal.